 Dr. Jeffrey R. Docking began his work as the 17th President of Adrian College on July 1, 2005.

-Since that time, he has transformed the College from a struggling institution of less than 900 students to over 1,850 today.
+Since that time he has transformed the College from a struggling institution of less than 900 students to over 1,850 today.
 During this same period, he tripled the endowment to over $70 million and raised the academic profile of incoming students in nearly every important benchmark category.
-Under his leadership, Adrian College has experienced a five-fold increase in applications and invested significant revenue in the local community including over $110 million in new on-campus construction, nearly 100 new jobs, increasing faculty positions from 63 to 93, and the purchasing power of over 650 additional first-year students each year.
+Under his leadership, Adrian College experienced a five-fold increase in applications and invested significant revenue in the local community including over $110 million in new on-campus construction, nearly 100 new jobs, increasing faculty positions from 63 to 83, and the purchasing power of over 650 additional first-year students each year.

-This renaissance of Adrian College is the result of a unique business plan that President Docking implemented and then wrote about in his popular book, “Crisis in Higher Education: A Plan to Save Small Liberal Arts Colleges in America.”
+This renaissance of Adrian College is the result of a unique business plan President Docking implemented and then wrote about in his popular book, “Crisis in Higher Education: A Plan to Save Small Liberal Arts Colleges in America.”
 Docking’s work has been covered extensively on television and in publications including, The Chronicle of Higher Education, FOX News, The Wall Street Journal, US News & World Report’s, America’s Best Colleges, The Toledo Blade, and dozens of other national and regional publications.

 Docking holds a Ph.D. in Ethics from Boston University and wrote his dissertation on the life and thinking of Dr. Martin Luther King, Jr..
-He holds a Masters of Divinity degree from Garrett- Evangelical Seminary in Evanston, Ill., and a Bachelor of Arts degree from Michigan State University.
+He holds a Masters of Divinity degree from Garrett-Evangelical Seminary in Evanston, Ill., and a Bachelor of Arts degree from Michigan State University.

 Get Started